augvstTTY/OneLink/README.md

 # Augvst.TTY OneLink

-A minimalist, Apple-inspired portfolio page showcasing Augusto Lúe Morales' professional and creative presence.
+A minimalist, Apple-inspired LinkBio page showcasing Augusto Lúe Morales' professional and creative presence.
 This Linktree-style site connects visitors to social and professional platforms with a clean, responsive design, featuring subtle animations and a light/dark mode toggle.

 ## Features
 - **Elegant Design**: Inspired by Apple’s aesthetic with a liquid-glass effect, Roboto typography, and smooth transitions.